 What did you eat today?
-Food can actually help you detox and purge toxins from your body.
-Now that you’re recovering from addiction, I know you need all the help you can get in becoming and staying healthy.
-So add these 13 great foods to your diet and enjoy their delicious flavor.
-Here are 13 foods that pack a powerful detox punch.
+Foods for detox can actually help you detox and purge toxins from your body.
+Now that you’re entering Morningside Recovery Treatment Center, I know you need all the help you can get in becoming and staying healthy.
+So add these 13 great foods to your diet and enjoy their delicious flavor; in combination with effective Morningside Recovery residential detox programs.
+Here are 13 foods for detox that pack a powerful detox punch.

 Fresh from the orchard or purchased from the store, apples contain a soluble fiber called pectin.
 It specializes in removing food additives and metals from your body.
 Eat these delicious fruits raw, baked with pork chops, or as the primary ingredient in a variety of desserts.